BrnCPrz/PedWorks/README.md

 Performs a network analysis after applying network theory into a pedigree.

 * Calculates basic measures: Number of nodes/edges, Density, Average (out)degree
-* Calculates centralities for all nodes:
+* Calculates the following centralities for all nodes:
        * (out)Degree centrality
        * Closeness Centrality
        * Betweeness Centrality
        * Eigenvector Centrality
+       * Katz Centrality
        * If ``ctplot = TRUE``, creates a plot for each centrality.
 * Creates the (out) degree rank plot for the pedigree.